 How to Visit Cliffs of Moher from Dublin & Also See Ireland’s Prettiest Village, a Medieval Castle & More

-Here’s how to visit the Cliffs of Moher from Dublin plus what else to see around the Irish Mid-west during your day’s journey from the east coast of Ireland to its west coast.
+Here’s how to visit the Cliffs of Moher from Dublin plus what else to see during your day’s journey from the east coast of Ireland to its west coast.
 Plan on starting your day early and heading straight from Dublin to Ireland’s most visited site: the Cliffs of Moher.

 Cliffs of Moher from Dublin: Ireland’s Top Attraction is Worth the Drive

-The Cliffs of Moher are Ireland’s most visited natural attraction in Ireland and with scenery like this, it’s easy to understand why.
+The Cliffs of Moher are Ireland’s most visited natural attraction, and with scenery like this, it’s easy to understand why.